ovh/docs/pages/account/billing/how_to_cancel_services/guide.en-ie.md

 #### Email Pro <a name="emailpro"></a>

-To cancel your [Email Pro](https://www.ovhcloud.com/en-gb/emails/email-pro/) service, follow the instructions of this [guide](https://docs.ovh.com/gb/en/emails-pro/emailpro-billing/#deleting-accounts).
+To cancel your [Email Pro](https://www.ovhcloud.com/en-ie/emails/email-pro/) service, follow the instructions of this [guide](https://docs.ovh.com/gb/en/emails-pro/emailpro-billing/#deleting-accounts).

 #### Hosted Exchange <a name="hosted"></a>

-To cancel your [Hosted Exchange](https://www.ovhcloud.com/en-gb/emails/hosted-exchange/) service, follow the instructions of this [guide](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/manage-exchange-billing/#deleting-accounts).
+To cancel your [Hosted Exchange](https://www.ovhcloud.com/en-ie/emails/hosted-exchange/) service, follow the instructions of this [guide](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/manage-exchange-billing/#deleting-accounts).

 #### Private Exchange <a name="private"></a>

-To cancel your [Private Exchange](https://www.ovhcloud.com/en-gb/emails/private-exchange/) solution, follow the instructions in this [guide](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/manage-exchange-billing/#deleting-accounts).
+To cancel your [Private Exchange](https://www.ovhcloud.com/en-ie/emails/private-exchange/) solution, follow the instructions in this [guide](https://docs.ovh.com/ie/en/microsoft-collaborative-solutions/manage-exchange-billing/#deleting-accounts_1).

 #### Office 365 CSP1 <a name="office-csp1"></a>

-To cancel your [Office 365 CSP1](https://www.ovhcloud.com/en-gb/collaborative-tools/microsoft-365/) solution, follow the instructions in this [guide](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/manage-office-365-csp1/#manage-your-subscriptions).
+To cancel your [Office 365 CSP1](https://www.ovhcloud.com/en-ie/collaborative-tools/microsoft-365/) solution, follow the instructions in this [guide](https://docs.ovh.com/ie/en/microsoft-collaborative-solutions/manage-office-365-csp1/#manage-your-subscriptions).

 #### Office 365 CSP2 <a name="office-csp2"></a>

-To cancel your [Office 365 CSP2](https://www.ovhcloud.com/en-gb/collaborative-tools/microsoft-365/) solution, follow the instructions in this [guide](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/order-and-manage-a-group-of-ovh-office-365-csp2-reseller-licences/#manage-your-subscriptions).
+To cancel your [Office 365 CSP2](https://www.ovhcloud.com/en-ie/collaborative-tools/microsoft-365/) solution, follow the instructions in this [guide](https://docs.ovh.com/ie/en/microsoft-collaborative-solutions/order-and-manage-a-group-of-ovh-office-365-csp2-reseller-licences/#manage-the-subscriptions).

 #### Sharepoint <a name="sharepoint"></a>

-You can either **delete** an individual account from your Sharepoint platform or cancel the entire Sharepoint platform.
+You can either **delete** an individual account from your [Sharepoint platform](https://www.ovhcloud.com/en-ie/collaborative-tools/sharepoint/) or cancel the entire Sharepoint platform.
 If you would like to cancel the entire platform, we advise you to start by deleting each individual account beforehand.

 - To delete an individual Sharepoint account, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) in the `Web Cloud`{.action} section.
 Click on `Microsoft`{.action}, `Sharepoint`{.action} and then on your Sharepoint platform. <br>On the `Users` tab {.action}, click on the `...`{.action} button to the right of the account you want to delete, then on `Disable account`{.action}.
 Review the information and click on `Confirm` {.action}.

-- To cancel your entire [SharePoint](https://www.ovhcloud.com/en-gb/collaborative-tools/sharepoint/) platform, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie), click on your name in the top right-hand corner, then on `Service Management`{.action}. <br>Then click on the `...`{.action} button to the right of the SharePoint platform you want to cancel, then on `Cancel`{.action}.
+- To cancel your entire SharePoint platform, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie), click on your name in the top right-hand corner, then on `Service Management`{.action}. <br>Then click on the `...`{.action} button to the right of the SharePoint platform you want to cancel, then on `Cancel`{.action}.
 Specify the reasons for your cancellation request, then click on `Confirm`{.action}.

-### Telecom <a name="telecom"></a>

-#### SMS <a name="sms"></a>

-There is no cancellation procedure for [SMS offers](https://www.ovh.co.uk/sms/).
-An SMS account does not generate a monthly subscription or billing.
-SMS credits have an unlimited lifetime.

-If you would like to delete an SMS account, please create a support request via the OVHcloud Control Panel.

 ### Transversal solutions <a name="transversal"></a>

 #### SSL Gateway <a name="ssl_gateway"></a>

-To cancel your [SSL Gateway](https://www.ovhcloud.com/en-gb/) solution, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie), click on your name in the top right-hand corner, then on `Service Management`{.action}.
+To cancel your [SSL Gateway](https://www.ovh.ie/ssl-gateway/) solution, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie), click on your name in the top right-hand corner, then on `Service Management`{.action}.

 Next, click on the `...`{.action} button to the right of the service you want to cancel, then on `Cancel`{.action}.